patience4711/ESP32-WIFIMANAGER-VIA-BLUETOOTH/README.md

 - can be used to set other system variables like an administrator password
 - The bluetooth doesn't exist in normal operation.
 ## how does this work ##
 When the ESP32 boots, it tries to connect to wifi.
-When this failes, the bluetooth is initialized and an endless loop is entered.
+When this failes, the bluetooth is initialized and an endless loop is entered.<br>
+this is visible because the blue onboard led is on.<br>
-The program returns from this loop only when:
+The program returns (with a reboot) from this loop only when:
 - the loop times out
 - the bluetooth user terminates